 Prepare the Pop Tarts:

-- Remove the chilled dough from the refrigerator and let rest at room temperature for 5-10 minutes, or until the dough is slightly softened, so it is easier to roll.
-Divide the dough in half.
+- Remove the chilled dough from the refrigerator and let it rest at room temperature for 5 to 10 minutes, or until it is slightly softened and easier to roll.
+Then, divide the dough in half.

-- On a well-floured work surface, roll out one piece of dough to a rough 9 x 13 rectangle, about ⅛” thick..
-Using a pastry wheel or a knife, cut out 3 x 4 inch rectangles.
-Repeat with remaining dough.
-Then gather up the scraps and roll out the dough in the same manner, cutting out as many rectangles as possible.
-This dough should yield 16-18 rectangles.
+- On a well-floured work surface, roll out one piece of dough to a rough 9-by-13 rectangle, about ⅛-inch thick.
+Using a pastry wheel or chef’s knife, cut out as many 3-by-4-inch rectangles as you can.
+Repeat with the remaining dough.
+Then, gather up the scraps and roll out the dough in the same manner, cutting out as many rectangles as possible.
+This dough should yield 16 to 18 rectangles total.
+If the dough is very warm once all rectangles are cut, briefly chill them down in the refrigerator for 15 minutes.

-- Line a baking sheet with parchment paper and place 9 rectangles down on the baking tray.
+- Line a baking sheet with parchment paper and place half of the rectangles down on the baking tray.

-- Whisk together one egg and a teaspoon of water to make the egg wash.
-Brush the egg wash on top of the edges of the pastry.
+- Use a pastry brush to brush the egg wash around the edges of the pastry.

-- Place 1 heaping tablespoon of strawberry filling in the middle of all rectangles.
-Place the remaining pastry rectangles on top, taking care to seal in the edges.
-Take a fork and press together the edges.
-Finally, using a pastry bench scraper, press down to cut off the edges of the pastry.
-This makes the final product look neat, but it also seals the pop tarts well.
+- Place 1 heaping tablespoon of the strawberry filling in the middle of each rectangle.
+Place the remaining pastry rectangles on top, taking care to seal the edges well.
+Use a fork to crimp the edges.
+Finally, using a bench scraper, trim the edges of the pastry.
+This makes the final product look neat and also seals the pop tarts well.

 Bake and Frost the Pop Tarts:

-- Preheat the oven to 375 degrees.
-Bake the pop tarts on the middle rack until the bottoms are slightly golden, about 25 minutes.
-Transfer to a rack and let cool.
+- Preheat the oven to 375°F and place an oven rack in the middle part of the oven.
+Bake the pop tarts in the preheated oven until the bottoms are slightly golden, about 25 minutes.
+Transfer to a wire rack and let cool completely..

-- Add the powdered sugar, milk and vanilla to a bowl and whisk together.
-The glaze should be thick enough to keep its shape for a few seconds when drizzled off of a spoon.
+- In a small bowl, whisk together the powdered sugar, milk, and vanilla.
+The glaze should be thick enough to keep its shape for a few seconds when drizzled off of a spoon; if it’s too thick, add more milk as needed.

 Notes